clydemcqueen/underwater_camera/README.md

   * `pi_camera.scad` Pi Camera V1.2 vitamin
   * `pi_zero.scad` Pi Zero W vitamin
 * `scad/assembly` an assembly is a combination of printable and non-printable parts
-  * `ec.scad` shows how all of the parts fit together to build a single underwater camera
-  * `sc.scad` shows how to combine 2 cameras into a stereo camera
 * `scad/part` contains the actual printable parts
 * `scad/print` renders the printable parts